-A message string MAY include or more “placeholders.”
+A message string MAY include one or more “placeholders.”
 The syntax of a placeholder is:

-placeholder = "{", index, "}"
+placeholder = "{", index, "}";

-index = non negative integer
+index = non negative integer;

-index represents a 0-based index into the array of strings contained in the arguments property (§3.9.11).
+index represents a zero-based index into the array of strings contained in the arguments property (§3.11.11).

-When a SARIF consumer displays the message, it SHALL replace every occurrence of the placeholder {n} with the string value at index n in the arguments array (§3.9.11).
-Within both plain text and rich text message strings, the characters “{” and “}” SHALL be represented by the character sequences “{{” and “}}” respectively.
+When a SARIF consumer displays the message, it SHALL replace every occurrence of the placeholder {n} with the string value at index n in the arguments array.
+Within both plain text and formatted message strings, the characters “{” and “}” SHALL be represented by the character sequences “{{” and “}}” respectively.

 Within a given message object:

-The plain text and rich text message strings MAY contain different numbers of placeholders.
+The plain text and formatted message strings MAY contain different numbers of placeholders.

-A given placeholder index SHALL have the same meaning across all the message strings in the object (so that they can be replaced with the same element of the arguments array).
+A given placeholder index SHALL have the same meaning in the plain text and formatted message strings (so they can be replaced with the same element of the arguments array).

-EXAMPLE 1: Suppose a message object’s text property (§3.9.7) contains this string:
+EXAMPLE 1: Suppose a message object’s text property (§3.11.8) contains this string: